 a.
-Background: Since 2002-03, the Nesholm Family Foundation has provided \$6.6M in total to the District, averaging \$475,000 per year, in support of the Kids in the Middle grant.
-This grant, awarded each year to the three highest poverty middle schools, Aki Kurose, Denny International, and Mercer, focuses on literacy improvements as the key to student learning and achievement.
-To this end, the Kids in the Middle initiative works to develop teachers' knowledge, skills and practices in reading and writing instruction; maintain high professional standards; and apply research tested instructional practice.
-By giving teachers the support they need to develop crucial skills to narrowing the achievement gap in reading and writing, Kids in the Middle enables teachers to better serve students in becoming readers who experience both the pleasure and power of being independent, college and career ready readers.
+Background: Since 2002-03, the Nesholm Family Foundation has provided \$8.0M in total to the District, averaging \$475,000 per year, in support of the Kids in the Middle grant.
+This grant, awarded each year to the three highest poverty middle schools, Aki Kurose (674 students), Denny International (870 Students), and Mercer International (1,147 students), focuses on literacy improvements as the key to student learning and achievement.
+To this end, the Kids in the Middle initiative works to develop teachers' knowledge, skills and practices in reading and writing instruction; maintain high professional standards; and apply research-tested instructional practice.
+By giving teachers the support they need to develop crucial skills to narrow the achievement gap in reading and writing, Kids in the Middle enables teachers to better serve students in becoming readers who experience both the pleasure and power of being independent, college and career ready readers.

 Each of the three schools receives funds to increase reading and writing achievement.
 Use of the monies is earmarked for: an additional Assistant Principal to focus on literacy instruction and teacher evaluation; substitute teachers and professional development time; supplies, travel and other expenses approved by the Nesholm Foundation; and textual materials.
-Additionally, Mercer Middle School receives a 0.2 FTE teacher.
+Additionally, Mercer Middle School receives a 0.2 FTE teacher to support instructional coaching for Language Arts teachers.